Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Introduction

 \section{Introduction}

 In Australia, 99\% of all exports rely on maritime transport; in recognition of this, the Departure of Home Affairs has recently commenced the Future Maritime Surveillance Capability project~\cite{Affair2023}.
-One of that project's aims is to reduce current and emerging threats to Australian maritime transport.
+One of {}{those project aims} is to reduce current and emerging threats to Australian maritime transport.
 According to~\cite{Force2021}, threats include unauthorized maritime arrivals, maritime terrorism, and piracy, robbery or violence~at~sea.

 In addition to governmental institutions, researchers have also increasingly been paying attention to the ocean~\cite{Zhou2021,Lin2022}.
 In particular, achieving maritime situational awareness is an important task for researchers when they are designing maritime surveillance systems.
 Such systems need to deal with complex and time-varying environments.
 Specifically, targets\footnote{We use the term ``target'' to identify any vessel that is of interest.
 Our work is strictly defensive in nature.}, such as fishing boats or sailing boats, can frequently change their directions, and their long-term trajectories are typically unknown.
 In addition, the number of available sensors, e.g., cameras, may be quite low (compared to the number of vessels present in commercial straits or harbours) while detecting range and FOV of cameras are limited.
 As a result, resource allocation and sensor path-planning in real time are essential to address these issues~\cite{Guerra2020,Lu2022,Ozturk2022}.